ethanhs/abserde/README.md

 # Roadmap

-1. Allow attribute access and initialization of class

-2. Support multiple classes per lib
+1. Support multiple classes per lib

-3. Decide on what Python class to use/implement (dataclasses? normal class? attrs??)
+2. Decide on what Python class to use/implement (dataclasses? normal class? attrs??)

-4. `json` module compatibility
+3. `json` module compatibility

-5. Benchmark and optimize
+4. Benchmark and optimize

-6. Support more than JSON??
+5. Support more than JSON??

 # Usage